-Heatmaps, in simple words, are graphical representations of data that informs about where visitors values are most contained, in the form of colors, within a matrix.
+Heatmaps, in simple words, are graphical representations of data that inform about where visitor’s values are mostly contained, in the form of colors, within a matrix.
 The areas that most attention is marked red while others are shaded in green.
 This is a classic way to understand what users are doing on a single page.

-A type of heat map, scroll map analyzes the how a visitor scroll through the website.
+A type of heatmap, scroll map analyzes how a visitor scroll through the website.
 It aids in examining their behavior on various website pages and analyzing areas of concern.

 The next step is to carefully draft your hypothesis!